The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 They're basically people who don't think we have a spending problem that's that great.

-If they get in charge, they'll do some things to reduce it, but they really don't believe that government is the big problem like conservatives do.
+But they really don't believe government is the big problem like conservatives do.

 They're establishment, the government establishment types.

-They're DC established.
+They're DC establishment.

 That's the center of the universe.

-Fastest three hours in media, it is.
+Fastest three hours in media it is.

 Two of them are already in the can, but one big, exciting, busy broadcast hour remains.